 January is the most popular month for visitors to New Zealand.
 As the time of the main summer break for schools and businesses, it is also the busiest.
 The beautiful summer weather makes it a great time to experience the best of New Zealand outdoors.
 Plus, there are tons of special events and festivals, making this one of the best times of the year for a New Zealand vacation.

-The South Island is slightly cooler than the North Island with a daily maximum and minimum around 72 F (22 C) and 50 F (10 C).
-Certain areas such as Queenstown, Christchurch, and parts of Canterbury can experience much higher temperatures, however, often into the mid-30s C.
+The South Island is slightly cooler than the North Island, though certain areas such as Queenstown, Christchurch, and parts of Canterbury can experience much higher temperatures, reaching above 90 degrees Fahrenheit (35 degrees Celsius).

 And of course, remember to protect yourself from the sun.
 The levels of glare and ultraviolet radiation are amongst the highest in the world.
 Always ensure you have a good pair of sunglasses and a high-strength sunscreen (SPF 30 or above).